 I used fabric glue to secure the red felt shapes to the grey shirt and pants.
+I used the Operation game board as a guide for placing the red shapes.
+For example, the bread box is the lowest peice on the stomach.
 Allow a few hours for the glue to dry completely.

 If sewing is not your thing, feel free to use fabric glue for the white game pieces too.
-I sued a sewing machine to secure the game pieces to the grey t-shirt and sweatpants.
+I used a sewing machine to secure the game pieces to the grey t-shirt and sweatpants.
 This was super easy on all of the pieces except for the 2 on the arms of the t-shirt.
 The arms of my grey t-shirt are tight and made it tricky to get the sewing machine positioned correctly without sewing the sleeve to itself.
-Remember, fabric glue works great too!
+Remember, fabric glue or safety pins work great too!

 Step 5- Write words with Sharpie